Skip to content

 If your page has a clear recommendation ('better for teams', 'better for solo devs'), Oginify surfaces it as a chip on the card.
 The reader sees the verdict and decides whether they need the rest of the post — better-qualified clicks, higher time-on-page.

-Roundups & buyer's guides
+Roundups & Buyer's Guides

 The same engine renders a 3-logo or 4-logo card for 'alternatives' roundups and buyer's guides.
 The grid auto-balances so no logo dominates by accident — the card reads as research, not a hatchet job.